 “I’ve made incredible connections with many artists – and I’m always learning something new.” said Espacia.

-Now consider the experiences and resumes of Mint Artists Damon FirstBorn, Maisha and Nur.
-By 18, they have worked work General Motors and the Sphinx Organization, exhibited at the Scarab Club and Noel Night in Detroit and participated in two or three fine juried art fairs.
+Now consider the experiences and resumes of Mint Artists Damon FirstBorn, Maisha, and Nur.
+By 18, they worked at General Motors and the Sphinx Organization, exhibited at the Scarab Club and Noel Night in Detroit, and participated in two or three fine juried art fairs.
 Hear more impact in these videos of Mint Artists and alumni: